terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 The solution supports the following:

 - Creating a new resource group, or taking an existing one.
-- Provisioning the follwoing services:
+- Provisioning the following services:
   - Watson Machine Learning
   - Watson Studio
   - Cloud Object Storage.